cmsodi/satdh/articles/launching-into-future-importance-spaceports/index.md

-In this section, we will provide an overview of the major spaceports around the world, their locations, and their missions.
+In this section, we will provide an overview of the major spaceports around the world, their locations and their missions.
 Comparing spaceports based on their capabilities and services is important for determining which launch facility is best suited for a particular mission.
-The following table compares some spaceports based on their capabilities, facilities, and services.
+The following table compares some spaceports based on their capabilities, facilities and services.
 <div style="font-size:.7rem;">

 | Spaceport                       | Location      | Missions                                                     | Capabilities                                   | Facilities                                                   | Services                                      |